ldswaby/CMEECourseWork/Week1/README.md

 ## Prerequisites

-This project was developed on a Unix OS.
+This week's work was completed on a Unix OS.

-The following packages (with versions) are used in the project:
+The following packages were used:
 * LaTeX

+Installed with the following command

 ## CMEECoursework Structure and Usage